 The Company’s Ghanaian mesh supplier, Wire Weaving Industries Ghana Ltd, is one such success story, having been adopted and trusted by AUMS to deliver a key component of its operations, and subsequently being developed up to international, western standards with automated manufacturing facilities delivering products equal to anywhere in the world.

-Creating a can-do ethos throughout the Group - across its employees and suppliers - is a philosophy which has already proved defining for Barminco in Australia, and AUMS is now at a stage where it adopts the exact same procedures across mining, safety and training in Africa.
+Creating a can-do ethos throughout African Underground Mining Services (AUMS) – across its employees and suppliers – is a philosophy which has already proved defining for Barminco in Australia, and African Underground Mining Services is now at a stage where it adopts the exact same procedures across mining, safety and training in Africa.

 “We believe we offer the best service in Australia already as Barminco, and we’re now delivering the same, if not better, performance in Africa,” Sessions adds.
 “As our nationalisation strategy continues to improve the local workforce and our skills network, we are in a very flexible position to assess opportunities as they come.”